Second Polish Republic: Economy

 Hostile relations with neighbours were a major problem for the economy of interbellum Poland.
 In the year 1937, foreign trade with all neighbours amounted to only 21% of Poland's total.
-Trade with Germany, Poland's most important neighbour, accounted for 14.3% of Polish exchange.
+Trade with Germany, Poland's most important neighbour, accounted for 14.3% of Poland's exports.
 Foreign trade with the Soviet Union (0.8%) was virtually nonexistent.
 Czechoslovakia accounted for 3.9%, Latvia for 0.3%, and Romania for 0.8%.
 By mid-1938, after the Anschluss with Austria, Greater Germany was responsible for as much as 23% of Polish foreign trade.